Main Page

 While officially classified as a "missing persons" case,[7] police admit that Lisa was in fact a victim of homicide.[8][9]

-The investigation has made no progress[10] despite RCMP investigators receiving thousands of tips[11], as well as retaining specific detailed, credible information about the murder including the precise burial location.[6]
+The investigation has made no progress[10] despite RCMP investigators having received 1000's of tips[11], as well as accurate, detailed and verifiable information about Lisa's murder — including her precise burial location.[6]
 (49.14502, -123.97504)[12][13]

 This wiki will provide you with the all the publicly-available facts about Lisa's disappearance.
 Care has been taken to reference every claim with citations including links to original, reputable sources, wherever possible.
 You'll also learn the independently-verified "inside story" including details that can finally provide closure to this heartbreaking case — and the shocking events that unfolded after the answers were brought to the RCMP.